silnrsi/grcompiler/README.md

     that.
 You may wish to specify a build system other than the automatically detected one -- for example, if you have multiple versions of Visual Studio installed or another toolchain, such as MinGW, you wish to build under.
-To do this pass the `-G <generator name>` option to the initial cmake configuration call, for example for Visual Studio 2019:
+To do this pass the `-G <generator name>` option to the initial cmake configuration call.
+    On Windows it's often desirable to build 32-bit executables.
+To do this, pass the `-A Win32` option.
+    For example for Visual Studio 2019:
     ```
-    cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release ..
+    cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release -A Win32 ..
     ```
-    (Typically, for Visual Studio 2019, this will configure 64-bit tools to build 64-bit .exe files.)

     or for MinGW:
     ```